|Legler Systems Company|||||GL Menu|||||Contact Us|||||Help|||||Home||||

 Update procedure GL12 is used to automatically process General Journal Records (GL01) with a Source-Type code of "RV" of accrued expense in the prior period and create new General Journal Records with a Source-Type code of "GJ" for the same GL account code with the dollar amounts reversed (debit to credit or credit to debit) in the current period.
 Procedure GL12 is used to easily process reversing journals under the accrual accounting method (System-Option-19) without having to manually re-enter journal records online.
 Multiple general journal transactions are processed at one time.
 The Reversing Journal Report is printed for audit documentation.

 Auxiliary data input of general journal vouchers (General Journal Records) are processed at one time by procedure GL13.
-These journal transactions are stored in the import Transfer File (fixed format) and were created by an external software application or by procedure DB18.
+These journal transactions are stored in the import Transfer File (fixed format) and were created by an external software application or by update procedure DB18.
 Procedure DB18 reads a comma separated values (csv) file of journal transactions to reformat and write them to the import Transfer File.
 The GL13 program edits each General Journal Record, similar to the online procedure GL01, before adding them to the online database.
 Multiple general journal transactions in the import Transfer File are processed at one time.
 The Batch Input Report is printed to document any batch input errors and transaction record counts for audit documentation, along with the elapsed run time.

 Update procedure GL14 is used to rollover recurring fixed vouchers (General Journal Records) from one accounting period to the next that have a Source-Type of "FJ".
 Procedure GL14 is run at the beginning of each month or accounting period (YRMO) to easily process fixed journals without having to re-enter detail data online.
 Multiple general journal transactions are processed at one time.
 The Fixed Journal Report (GL14) is printed for audit documentation.